ivkram/specvizitor/docs/userguide/inspection-basics.rst

 Adding inspection fields
 ++++++++++++++++++++++++

 In specvizitor, you can create custom inspection fields for carrying out some additional classification besides just assigning a redshift, for example assigning *a confidence level* to redshifts or marking objects with some unusual properties.
-To create a new inspection field, navigate to :guilabel:`Inspection Results` ‣ :guilabel:`Edit...` ‣ :guilabel:`Add...` and enter the name of a new field:
+To create a new inspection field, navigate to :menuselection:`Edit --> Inspection Fields...` ‣ :guilabel:`Add...` and enter the name of a new field:

 .. figure:: ../screenshots/edit_inspection_fields.png
     :width: 10 cm